jgyj123/file-sharing-app/README.md

 - **Audit Trails**: Learning what needs to be logged for compliance
 - **User Rights**: Implementing basic data access and deletion capabilities

-*Note: This is a learning project - the compliance implementation is educational and not production-ready.*

 ## What I'm Building

 ### Core Features (Learning Focus)